bpesquet/mlcourse/notes/supervised_learning_principles/README.md

 ## Learning objectives

-- Discover the core concepts of supervised learning.
+- Discover the terminology and core concepts of supervised learning.
 - Understand how a supervised ML system can be formalized.
-- Develop an intuition of learning via gradient descent.

 ---

-## Terminology

-### Components of a supervised ML system
+## Components of a supervised ML system

 - Some **data** to learn from.
 - A **model** to transform data into results.